HeHo3100/Phase_Sensitive_Detection_for_Spectroscopy/README.md

 For further questions feel free to contact me via mail: jakob.weyel@tu-darmstadt.de

-For 'plug and play' use install anaconda as your python and use scipy as I do.
+For 'plug and play' use install anaconda as your python and use spyder as I do.

 Executing this script opens a GUI with several buttons: